15 Best Places to Live in Utah

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-If you are the outdoor type then it may seem that Alaska should be your first port of call when looking for a state in which to reside.
-However, should colder temperatures not take your fancy then the adventurous state of Utah may be just the ticket.
+If you are the outdoor type, it may seem that Alaska should be your first port of call when looking for a state where to reside.
+However, should colder temperatures not take your fancy, the adventurous state of Utah may be just the ticket.

-From the Zion National Park to Bryce Canyon, to the Arches National Park suffice to say that Utah has it all.
-Even the state capital is named after one of the great natural wonders that the state is home to; Salt Lake City.
+From Zion National Park to Bryce Canyon to the Arches National Park, suffice it to say that Utah has it all.
+Even the state capital is named after one of the great natural wonders the state is home to; Salt Lake City.

 What about Utah as a place to live?
-There are a number of highly desirable neighbourhoods in Utah, each of which has its own unique character and redeeming features.
+There are several highly desirable neighborhoods in Utah, each of which has its unique character and redeeming features.

-Whether you’re seeking a home in which to retire or a suburb to raise a family, there are certain requirements that transcend demographic; proximity to commuter routes, crime levels and health provisions are all to be taken into consideration when seeking a new home.
+Whether you’re seeking a home in which to retire or a suburb to raise a family, there are specific requirements that transcend demographics; proximity to commuter routes, crime levels, and health provisions are all to be considered when seeking a new home.

-To make your life that little bit easier we have compiled a list of the 15 best places to live in Utah based on all the criteria that matters to you.
+To make your life that little bit easier, we have compiled a list of the 15 best places to live in Utah based on all the criteria that matter to you.

 1. Park City